MSO Undecidability for Hereditary Classes of Unbounded Clique-Width: Grid-Like Classes

-These graphs, as the name suggests, are graphs that are bipartite as well as being permutation graphs.
+\textbf{Bipartite permutation graphs.} These graphs are graphs that are bipartite as well as being permutation graphs.
 For our purposes, the following characterization is useful.
-Consider the graph $P_{n}$ on vertex set $\{v_{i,j} \mid 1 \leq i,j \leq n \}$ where the only edges are between $v_{i,j}$ and $v_{i+1,j'}$ for $j' \leq j$.
-Then, the class of bipartite permutation graphs is exactly the hereditary closure of the class $\{P_n \mid n \ge 1\}$.
+Consider the graph $P_{n}$ on vertex set $\{v_{i,j} \mid 1 \leq i,j \leq n \}$ where the only edges are between $v_{i,j}$ and $v_{i+1,j'}$ for $j' \leq j$ .
+Then, the class of bipartite permutation graphs is exactly the hereditary closure of the class $\{P_n \mid n \ge 1\}$~\cite{Lozin11}.
 Now, it is easily seen that this class is exactly the class $\cl{S}_\alpha$ as described in Section~\ref{section:word-defined-classes}, for $\alpha = 2^\omega$, and this has been observed in~\cite{CollinsFKLZ18}.
 Thus, Theorem~\ref{theorem:reductions}(\ref{BP-graphs}) follows from Theorem~\ref{theorem:word-defined-classes}.